HTTPArchive/almanac.httparchive.org/src/content/en/2020/compression.md

 ## Current state of HTTP compression

-{# TODO(authors): The below graph would imply that this should be "no" compression, reversing the meaning.
-Is that accurate? #}
 Approximately 60% of HTTP responses are delivered with no text-based compression.
 This may seem like a surprising statistic, but keep in mind that it is based on all HTTP requests in the dataset.
 Some content, such as images, will not benefit from these compression algorithms and is therefore not often used, as shown in figure 19.2.

 <figure>